What Fuel Do Trains Use?

 Do Trains Still Run On Coal?

 While trains historically used to run on coal, the use of coal as a primary fuel source for trains has significantly declined over the years.
-Most modern trains have shifted away from coal and now primarily rely on other types of fuel, such as diesel or electricity.
+Well, coal usage in trains are very common in the early ages of locomotive.
+But now, most modern trains have shifted away from coal and now primarily rely on other types of fuel, such as diesel or electricity.

 What Is The Most Efficient Train Fuel Type?